hasura/ekg-prometheus/Tutorial.md

 tags.
 A tag set can be represented by a value of any type, as long as the type is associated with a function that "renders" the value into a tag set.
-More specifically, a tag set can be represented by a value of any type that is an instance of the `ToTags` typeclass, which has a single function `toTags :: ToTags a => a -> HashMap Text Text`.
+More specifically, a tag set can be represented by a value of any type that is an instance of the `ToLabels` typeclass, which has a single function `toLabels :: ToLabels a => a -> HashMap Text Text`.

 Here is an example metrics specification that defines some tagged metrics: